ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

  in which the WPT was received, ignoring any query and fragment parts.
 * The `exp` claim is present and conveys a time that has not passed.
 WPTs with an expiration time unreasonably far in the future SHOULD be rejected.
+* The `wth` claim is present and matches the hash of the token value conveyed in the `Workload-Identity-Token` header.
 * Optionally, check that the value of the `jti` claim has not been used before in the time window in which the respective WPT would be considered valid.
 * If presented in conjunction with an OAuth access token, the value of the `ath` claim matches the hash of that token's value.